WCAM-2P/WCAM-2P/README.md

 The continuum flickers.
 The imagination conjures the phenomenal from the resonant.
 An attractor renders a significant amidst the crashing of the waves.
 We discern.
 At first the edges and then the constellation of the visible and the consonant.
 A thought unfurls and we begin wander the desert in search of lost memory.
 An imago of preceding.
 A self unrealized.

 We pursue revelry.
 We encounter wonder and misery.
 Our trysts colour our nights.
 We dance under the stars.
 We struggle against the coarse and the grain.
-We stumble.
-And fall.
+We stumble and fall across the sand dunes.
 We persevere.
 And make believe.
 And breath life to a dream.